-- (1) Subject to subsection (2), a person is subject to an ordinary waiting period unless:

-- (a) at some time in the 13 weeks immediately before the person's start day (worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act), the person received an income support payment; or

-- (fa) the following conditions apply:

-- (i) the person is a member of a couple;

-- (ii) the person's partner dies;

-- (iii) immediately before the partner's death, the person was receiving a partner allowance; - (iv) within the period of 4 weeks that starts on the day after the day on which the partner dies, the person claims a newstart allowance; or - (g) the Secretary is satisfied that the person is experiencing a personal financial crisis. - Note 1: For income support payment see subsection 23(1).

-Note 2: For experiencing a personal financial crisis see section 19DA.

-- (2) Subsection (1) does not apply to a person who: - (a) is undertaking an activity specified in an instrument made under subsection (3); and - (b) has been exempted from the application of subsection (1) by the Secretary. - (3) The Secretary may, by legislative instrument, specify activities for the purpose of paragraph (2)(a).
+- (1) Subject to subsections (2) and (4), a person is subject to an ordinary waiting period unless: - (a) at some time in the 13 weeks immediately before the person's start day (worked out disregarding clauses 4A and 5 of Schedule 2 to the Administration Act), the person received an income support payment; or - (fa) the following conditions apply: - (i) the person is a member of a couple; - (ii) the person's partner dies; - (iii) immediately before the partner's death, the person was receiving a partner allowance; - (iv) within the period of 4 weeks that starts on the day after the day on which the partner dies, the person claims a jobseeker payment; or - (g) the Secretary is satisfied that the person is experiencing a personal financial crisis. - Note 1: For income support payment see subsection 23(1). - Note 2: For experiencing a personal financial crisis see section 19DA. - (2) Subsection (1) does not apply to a person who: - (a) is undertaking an activity specified in an instrument made under subsection (3); and - (b) has been exempted from the application of subsection (1) by the Secretary. - (3) The Secretary may, by legislative instrument, specify activities for the purpose of paragraph (2)(a). - (4) Subsection (1) does not apply to a person if: - (a) the person makes a claim for jobseeker payment on or after the commencement of this subsection; and

+- (b) the person makes the claim after the death of the person's partner on or after the commencement of this subsection; and - (c) if the person is a man or a woman who was not pregnant when her partner died-the person makes the claim in the period of 14 weeks starting on the day of the death of the partner; and - (d) if the person is a woman who was pregnant when her partner died-the person makes the claim: - (i) in the period of 14 weeks starting on the day of the death of the partner; or - (ii) in the period starting on the day of the death of the partner and ending when the child is born or the woman otherwise stops being pregnant; - whichever ends later.